pytorch/pytorch/docs/source/jit.rst

 Functions
 ~~~~~~~~~
-Functions don't change much, they can be decorated with :func:`@torch.jit.ignore <torch.jit.ignore>` or `torch.jit.unused <torch.jit.unused>` if needed.
+Functions don't change much, they can be decorated with :func:`@torch.jit.ignore <torch.jit.ignore>` or :func:`torch.jit.unused <torch.jit.unused>` if needed.

 .. testcode::